30350n/low-cost-feeder/README.md

 - **3.3V -> 5V mcu/logic supply**
   The original RS485 transceiver costs 6-7€ in Qty 10, alternative parts that can be powered by 3.3V start at 3-4€.
 Similar 5V powered parts are already available for ~1€.
-- **STM32F031 -> ATmega328P**
+- **STM32F031 -> ATmega328PB**
-  This is just the first MCU I could think of that's 5V compatible.
-It has just enough IO, is available in similar packages (TQFP and QFN), is similarly priced and should be able to run the photon firmware just fine.
+  The ATmega328P is just the first MCU I could think of that's 5V compatible and has just enough IO, is available in similar packages (TQFP and QFN), is similarly priced and should be able to run the photon firmware just fine.
+The ATmega328PB is not a drop in replacement, but has extra features (like UUID support) and is even cheaper.
 - **470uF -> 100uF buck converter output capacitor**
   There are very few 470uF 10V capable caps available in the specified package.
 The 470uF cap is also very overspecd, 100uF should be totally sufficient for the application.
 (The original